mwengren/NCWCP-python-workshop/README.md

 This course covers the following:

 1. Basics of Jupyter Notebooks and Numpy and masked Arrays.
-2. Reading tabular files using pandas, basic plotting using matplotlib and reading netcdf files.
+2. Reading tabular files using pandas, basic plotting using matplotlib and reading NetCDF files.
 3. Xarrays
 4. Geopgraphical mapping plotiing using cartopy.